Emam Mosque (Tehran): Notable events

 On 11 December 1905, the vāli of Tehran ordered the public flogging of 17 prominent merchants of the bazaar in the main courtyard of the Shāh Mosque, blaming them for the increase in the price of sugar.
 The public humiliation of the merchants was condemned by the Bazaaris and in protest, the Grand Bazaar shut its doors.
 A public backlash against the government in a series of related incidents ignited the Persian Constitutional Revolution.

-On 7 March 1951, Haj Ali Razmara, anti-communist Prime Minister of Iran, was attending the memorial service for Ayatollah Feyz at the Shāh Mosque.
+On 7 March 1951, Haj Ali Razmara, pro-British and unpopular Prime Minister of Iran, was attending the memorial service for Ayatollah Feyz at the Shāh Mosque.
 On his way to the mosque, he was shot dead in the mosque's grand courtyard by Khalil Tahmasebi, who was described by The New York Times as a "religious fanatic".
 According to the Encyclopædia Britannica, Tahmasebi was a member of the Shiite activist group "Fedaʾeyān-e Eslām (Persian: 'Self-Sacrificers of Islam'), an extremist religious organization with close ties to the traditional merchant class and the clergy."
 In 1952, Tahmasebi was freed and pardoned by the Iranian Parliament during the premiership of Mohammad Mosaddegh, and he was declared a Soldier of Islam.
 Following the 1953 Iranian coup d'état, Tahmasebi was re-arrested and tried; he was executed in 1955.